This fried tofu recipe is a delicious and complete protein source to add to salads, bowls, curries, and wraps.

 Is pan-frying tofu healthy?

 It depends.
-Pan-frying can be unhealthy if you use low-quality oil, overheat it, so it burns, or use a lot of fat.
+Pan-frying can be unhealthy if you use low-quality oil, overheat it to the point it burns, or use too much fat.

 We have three tips to make pan-fried tofu healthier: